arminmokri/WPBackupViaGit/README.md

 # WPBackupViaGit
-**WPBackupViaGit** is for making backup and restore on a git account by any frequency.
+**WPBackupViaGit** is for making backup and restore on a git account with any frequency.

 ## Features
 - Backup from databases